samiam2013/fightingBack/README.md

-# fightingBack
+# makitios mars
-some code for dumping random bytes back at servers that search for exploitable links.
+some code for finding links in nginx logs to configure a proxy rewrite rule to [a honeypot I'm working on](https://github.com/samiam2013/pugnasAres)